 Annual Grants.
-Each non-employee director will receive, annually: (i) an option grant to purchase shares of the Company's common stock valued at \$162,500, vesting ratably on a monthly basis over one (1) year, effective as of, with an exercise price equal to the closing price of the Company's common stock on, the date of the Annual Meeting of Stockholders, provided that for 2021 the number of options for such grant was specified to equal 5,416 shares; and (ii) restricted stock rights to acquire shares of the Company's common stock valued at \$162,500, vesting one (1) year after the date of the Annual Meeting of Stockholders, provided that for 2021 the number of RSUs was specified to equal 2,708.
+Each non-employee director receives, annually: (i) an option grant to purchase shares of the Company's common stock valued at \$162,500, vesting ratably on a monthly basis over one year, effective as of, with an exercise price equal to the closing price of the Company's common stock on, the date of the annual stockholder meeting; and (ii) RSRs valued at \$162,500, vesting one year after the date of the annual stockholder meeting.

 Sign-On Grants.
-Each newly appointed or elected non-employee director share receive as an inducement, (i) an option grant to purchase shares of the Company's common stock valued at \$200,000, vesting ratably on a monthly basis over three (3) years, effective as of, and with an exercise price equal to the closing price of the Company's common stock on, the date the directorship commences, provided that for 2021 the number of options for such grant was specified to equal 6,667 options; and (ii) restricted stock rights to acquire shares of the Company's common stock valued at \$200,000, vesting ratably on an annual basis over three (3) years, provided that for 2021 the number of RSUs was specified to equal 3,333.
-Upon joining the Board, new directors are also granted a pro-rated annual award (i.e., for portion of year served prior to next stockholder meeting), which shall vest in monthly increments until the next annual meeting.
+Each newly appointed or elected non-employee director share receives as an inducement, (i) an option grant to purchase shares of the Company's common stock valued at \$200,000, vesting ratably on a monthly basis over three years, effective as of, and with an exercise price equal to the closing price of the Company's common stock on, the date the directorship commences; and (ii) RSRs valued at \$200,000, vesting ratably on an annual basis over three years.
+Upon joining the Board, new directors are also granted a pro-rated annual award (i.e., for the portion of year served prior to next annual stockholder meeting), which vests in monthly increments until the next annual meeting.